Alex-cmd-dev/social-life-webapp/README.md

-# Social Life - Social Media Web App
+# In Progress - Social Media Web App

 A modern social media application built with Next.js 14, TypeScript, Prisma, and PostgreSQL.
 This project is designed for learning web development and building a complete full-stack application.

+Current Ideas: Idea box posts, share music app, and a community for workouts

 ## 🚀 Tech Stack